josephmccourt2018/thesis/README.md

 1D scattering profiles can be found in reduced_saxs_data for different samples

+Other experimental data (CD,AFM,cry-TEM,titraion) is also included in corresponding directories

 ## Computational data

-Force fields, topology files, structure files, trajectories for atomistic and coarse-grained simulations
+Force fields, topology files, structure files, final snap shot for atomistic and coarse-grained simulations

+Directory names correspond to fixed charged percentage of simulation

 ### Publications ###
 ---